luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 The reason for the last rule is to simplify movement of existing code where context in each location is slightly different.

-As an example from Roblox, instance path could dynamically change from being know to exist to be missing when script is changed in edit mode.
+As an example from Roblox, instance path could dynamically change from being known to exist to be missing when script is changed in edit mode.

+### Handling of type packs

+When operator is used on expression that is a type pack ('`...`' or a function call in tail position), we will perform `nil` option filtering for each member of the type pack based on the rules for types.

+If the type pack is variadic or has a variadic tail, we will perform `nil` option filtering for the type inside VariadicTypePack.

 ## Drawbacks